cwi-dis/zandbak-orchestrator/README.md

 ### Running

 After compiling it, make sure to copy the file `.env-sample` to `.env` and update the environment variables as needed.
-Moreover, check the file `config/ntp-config.json` and change the hostname/port of your time server if needed.
+Moreover, copy the file `config/config-sample/ntp-config.json` to `config/ntp-config.json` and change the hostname/port of your time server if needed.
 Then, the application server can be launched as follows:

     yarn start